 There are several reasons to dispute a claim, but it is important to make sure the reasons apply to your specific situation and claim.
 YouTube has sections providing examples where the common reasons for disputing a claim of fair use and public domain are applicable.
 Otherwise, claims should be disputed in the event that you have exclusive rights or have correctly licensed all content present in your video, or the match is incorrect.
 Continued and frequent disputes against correct claims may result in rights holders taking action against your video or channel.

-If after reviewing the resources from YouTube you still believe the claim is invalid and would like to proceed with the dispute, you will have to answer a series of questions and fill out the applicable fields in the dispute form provided by YouTube, and The Orchard will address your claim accordingly once received.
+If after reviewing the resources from YouTube you still believe the claim is invalid and would like to proceed with the dispute, you will have to answer a series of questions and fill out the applicable fields in the dispute form provided by YouTube.
+The Orchard will address your claim accordingly once received.
 Please provide as much information as possible, as it will allow for a more thorough and accurate dispute resolution.
-If you do choose to dispute a claim, we ask for your patience.
-Reviewing disputes is a time-consuming process.
-We hope you find this information helpful.
+If you do choose to dispute a claim, we ask for your patience, as reviewing disputes is a time-consuming process.

-The Orchard Team
+The Orchard Disputes Team